libgamera/GAMERA/docs/radiation_modeling.md

 # zip together to a 2D-list
 particles = np.array(zip(energy_in_erg_particles,particles))
 ```
-The units of the spectrum will impact the unit of the calculated radiation spectra.
-For instance, if the unit of the particle spectrum only differential in energy,
-i.e. 1/erg, the output radiation spectra will have the unit of a flux if a
-source distance is specified (see below) or differential photon count per energy and time if not.

-On the other hand, if the input unit is differential also in volume, i.e. 1/erg/cm^3,
-then also the output radiation spectrum will be.
-Therefore, if no distance is
-specified in this case, a volume photon emissivity will be calculated, i.e. d³N/dEdVdt.

 The `Particle` class in `GAMERA` creates spectra already in the right format and
 is the natural 'counterpart' to the Radiation class.
 It allows, among other things,